 Make a Natural Home Remedy to Remove Calluses

-Edited by Ian Gabriel T. Tolledo, Anonymous, Eng, Lynn and 1 other
+Edited by Ian Gabriel T. Tolledo, Eng, Lynn, Alma

 Our feet are highly sophisticated structures.
 They are a miracle of human genetics, utilized to stand up under a lot of stress and action.
 Our feet are undeniably the most used and abused parts of our body.
 Did you know that an average day of walking subjects our feet to a force equaling 100 tons?
 To compensate, our feet may develop calluses.
 Think of it as an extra layer of protection.
 Corns and calluses result in patches of toughened skin that are made to protect our foot tissue against continued pressure and friction.
 Thankfully, there are sure-fire and home-tested remedies you can use to ease the pain and burden corns and calluses sometimes cause.
 Read on!

 - 1Calluses are very annoying (as you know), but if you don't take action immediately, they can continue to thicken and become painful as they form in the areas of your feet's skin that constantly experiences pressure.Advertisement